Getting the Most Out of Auggie

 • They feel realistic, even if imperfect

-• They disagree naturally
+• They disagree naturally with each other

-• They challenge your assumptions
+• They challenge your assumptions without being forced

 When to Edit Personas